joshbegley/nyt-latest/README.md

 `Some bits of dialogue or description can stick with you long after you’ve finished reading.
 Try this short quiz to see how many jog your memory.`\
 https://www.nytimes.com/interactive/2026/06/08/books/review/future-worlds-quiz.html

-**Iran and Israel Move to De-Escalate After Hours of Fighting**\
+**Iran and Israel Halt Military Escalation After Exchanging Strikes**\
-`Iran and Israel signaled that they would move to de-escalate military hostilities after exchanging strikes for the first time since April.`\
+`Iran and Israel de-escalated military hostilities after exchanging strikes, which had briefly jeopardized a two-month cease-fire.`\
 https://www.nytimes.com/video/world/middleeast/100000010951911/israel-iran-attacks-ceasefire.html

 **Billie Tisch, Influential New York Philanthropist, Dies at 98**\